 NOTE 2: The UE includes the latest results of the available measurements as used for cell reselection evaluation, which are performed in accordance with the performance requirements as specified in TS 38.133 [14].

-3> if available, set the locationInfo as follows:
+3> if available and allowed by the user, set the locationInfo as follows:

-4> if available, set the commonLocationInfo to include the detailed location information;
+4> if available and allowed by the user, set the commonLocationInfo to include the detailed location information;

-4> if available, set the bt-LocationInfo to include the Bluetooth measurement results, in order of decreasing RSSI for Bluetooth beacons;
+4> if available and allowed by the user, set the bt-LocationInfo to include the Bluetooth measurement results, in order of decreasing RSSI for Bluetooth beacons;

-4> if available, set the wlan-LocationInfo to include the WLAN measurement results, in order of decreasing RSSI for WLAN APs;
+4> if available and allowed by the user, set the wlan-LocationInfo to include the WLAN measurement results, in order of decreasing RSSI for WLAN APs;

-4> if available, set the sensor-LocationInfo to include the sensor measurement results as follows;
+4> if available and allowed by the user, set the sensor-LocationInfo to include the sensor measurement results as follows;

-5> if available, include the sensor-MeasurementInformation;
+5> if available and allowed by the user, include the sensor-MeasurementInformation;

-5> if available, include the sensor-MotionInformation;
+5> if available and allowed by the user, include the sensor-MotionInformation;

 NOTE 3: Which location information related configuration is used by the UE to make the locationInfo available for inclusion in the VarConnEstFailReport is left to UE implementation.